 I told my Didi

-At around midday, when I and Didi were alone at home, I tried to gather courage to speak to her regarding the incident last night and (maybe) also before that.
+At around midday, when I and Didi were alone at home, I tried to gather the courage to speak to her regarding the previous night’s incident and (maybe) also the ones before that.
 I was haunted by the image of my own abuse and didn’t know how to move on.